 Your child's first visit to a pediatric dentistry clinic should be between the time the first tooth appears and the time all the primary teeth are fully erupted (before two and a half years).

 Many dentists recommend a "trial" visit.
 This can help your child get used to the sights, sounds, smells and feel of the clinic before the actual exam.

 Children who are used to wiping their gums and brushing their teeth every day will feel more comfortable going to the dentist.

-- Brush your child's teeth and gums at least twice a day, especially before bed.
+- Brush your young children's gums and teeth at least twice every day, especially before bed.

-- Allow the child to brush themselves to learn the habit of brushing their teeth, but you should check that they brush their own teeth.
+- Allow the child to do their own oral hygiene routine to learn the habit of brushing their teeth, but you should check that they brush their own teeth.

 - Take your child to the dentist every 6 months.
 Let the dentist know if your child has a habit of thumb sucking or mouth breathing.

 - Teach your child how to play safely and what to do if a tooth is broken or extracted.
 If you act quickly, you can often save the tooth.

 - When your child has teeth, he should start flossing every evening before going to bed.

 - Your child may need orthodontic treatment to prevent long-term problems.